gregtour/blog-posts/article1.md

 our final interpreter, as we are being dealt the responsibility of memory management ourselves.

 D) It's difficult.
 This hardly qualifies as a reason.
-I would say that one reason would be 'because it is fast,' but knowing the internals of some parts of the 'duck' language's stack I know that's hardly the case.
-Because of the added complexity of using some better data structures (in terms of code writing), certain elements of table generation are extremely slow and at times redundant.
-However, this does not carry over into the runtime (hopefully).
+I would say that one reason would be '_because it is fast_,' but knowing how the process of writing has gone, it is neither fast to implement nor necessarily the fastest resulting code.
+But true to form, this exercise will be a challenge, so it might as well be a good one.

 Now this doesn't particularly qualify as a language concern, but as an additional challenge, the project is being built from the ground-up, in a pulled-up-by-its-own-bootstraps kind of way.
 That means, as you see the parts of